Stan Persky: Career after university

 After university, Persky worked at Vancouver Mental Patients Association and the Canadian Broadcasting Corporation before becoming a college instructor in the sociology department at Northwest Community College in Terrace, British Columbia.
 He subsequently taught briefly at Malaspina College in Nanaimo, and Simon Fraser University in Burnaby.
 From 1983 to 2016, he was a professor at Capilano University in North Vancouver, first in political studies and then in philosophy.
 Since 1990, Persky has resided part-time in Vancouver and in Berlin, Germany.

-He is the author or editor of some 20 books and has worked as a media commentator for the CBC, a literary columnist for The Globe and Mail and The Vancouver Sun, and has written for The Body Politic, This Magazine, New Directions, Saturday Night, Sodomite Invasion Review, Books in Canada and most recently The Tyee.
-He is also a frequent contributor to Dooney's Cafe.
-Stan Persky is a long-time Vancouver public intellectual and literary activist.
-His most recent publications are Reading the 21st Century: Books of the Decade, 2000–2009 (Montreal and Kingston: McGill-Queen's, 2011), Post-Communist Stories: About Cities, Politics, Desires (Toronto: Cormorant, 2014) and Letter from Berlin: Essays 2015-2016 (Toronto: Dooney's, 2017).
+He was the author or editor of some 20 books and worked as a media commentator for the CBC, a literary columnist for The Globe and Mail and The Vancouver Sun, and wrote for The Body Politic, This Magazine, New Directions, Saturday Night, Sodomite Invasion Review, Books in Canada and most recently The Tyee.
+He was also a frequent contributor to Dooney's Cafe.
+Stan Persky was a long-time Vancouver public intellectual and literary activist.
+His later publications included Reading the 21st Century: Books of the Decade, 2000–2009 (Montreal and Kingston: McGill-Queen's, 2011), Post-Communist Stories: About Cities, Politics, Desires (Toronto: Cormorant, 2014) and Letter from Berlin: Essays 2015-2016 (Toronto: Dooney's, 2017).

+Death

+Persky died in Berlin on 15 October 2024, at the age of 83.